 So, you’re on an around the world backpacking trip and are sick to death of hostel dorms and fancy a bit of luxury for a few nights but you’re a backpacker so your funds are low.
 Or you’re just a regular 9-5er and want to treat your partner to a weekend away in a fancy hotel but don’t have much dosh in the bank.
 We all want a little luxury sometimes but we can’t always afford it.
 Or can we?
 Have you heard of a Mystery Hotel deal?
 Well, get excited because I’m going to tell you all about how to get those few nights in a luxury hotel for half the price of what it would normally cost you.

 Following our recent mini-vacation to San Francisco we realized that not many people know about the money-saving gem that is a Mystery Hotel deal.
 When we managed to get a room at the most coveted hotel in downtown San Francisco for less than a hostel we thought it was time to let you all in on our little secret.
+So, here we lay our secrets bare on how to book a Mystery Hotel deal.

 Here’s the 4 best websites to get this deal: